GenericMadScientist/CHOpt/README.md

 This program uses [Catch2](https://github.com/catchorg/Catch2) for tests, [CImg](https://cimg.eu/) to produce images, and [cxxopts](https://github.com/jarro2783/cxxopts) for argument parsing.
-Both of these are header-only libraries in the libs directory, so there should be no difficulty getting these set up if you want to build chopt.
+All of these are header-only libraries in the libs directory, so there should be no difficulty getting these set up if you want to build chopt.